tryshchenko/farvekonfigurator/README.md

 - Add opacity configuration
 - Write unit tests
 - Docker, Travis
+- Leverage blockchain and VR possibilities
+- We aready have 5 stars, our aim is to get 6.

 ## Contribute
 Feel free to pick anything and go ahead with it.